mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Change log ==

+= Version 0.83 =
+* Added ability to suppopress columnization of a form when the browser is smaller than some user specified width.

 = Version 0.82 =
 * Fixed bug with Google default text always being displayed regardless of global or form specific setting.
 This caused some buttons to always appear in English.